Ohio State Fair: History

-In 1846, the Ohio Legislature created the 53-member Ohio State Board of Agriculture.
+In 1846, the Ohio General Assembly created the 53-member Ohio State Board of Agriculture.
 One of the Board's first acts was to establish a District Fair.
 The resulting 1847 District Fair at Wilmington, Ohio and the 1848 District Fair at Xenia, Ohio were both successful, leading to the planning of a State Fair.

 The first Ohio State Fair was planned for September 1849, but an outbreak of Asiatic cholera forced cancellation of those plans.
 The following year, autumn dates were chosen to lessen the risk of cholera.
 Even so, the superintendent of grounds, Darius Lapham, died of the disease just a few weeks before the opening date.

 Camp Washington, Cincinnati (two miles north of downtown Cincinnati, Ohio) was the site for the first Ohio State Fair, October 2–4, 1850.
 The site was described as 8–10 acres with grassy slopes, shade trees, and numerous tents.
 The grounds were enclosed by a 10 ft-high board fence.
 Cattle were tethered to a railing along the carriage road.

 The railroads offered strong support to the early State Fairs.
 Special rates were offered whereby exhibits were transported without charge, and the exhibitor rode for half fare.
 Several Central Ohioans contributed to the support of the first Fair, including Alfred Kelley, owner of the Columbus and Xenia Railroad.

 Cash premiums at the first Fair did not exceed $20, with the exception of an award of $50 given to essayists on the topic "Improving the Soil."
 During the early State Fairs, winners received medals, not ribbons, as awards.
 In 1850, the silver medal was valued at $3.

 The public was admitted only on the second and third day of the first Fair.
 Day one was devoted to setting up and judging.
 Admission was twenty cents, but exhibitors could buy a $1 badge for admission of their families.
 A visitor could also buy a $1 badge, which admitted one gentleman and two ladies.
 The two-day attendance was estimated at 25,000 to 30,000 people.

 Transportation around Ohio was difficult.
 Therefore, the majority of exhibitors came from close proximity to the Fair.
 Officials reasoned that moving the Fair thought to increase interest and attendance.

 From 1874 until 1885, the site of Columbus' Franklin Park served as home to the Ohio State Fair.
 Finally, in 1886, the Fair moved to its current location to what is currently called the Ohio Expo Center and State Fairgrounds.
 The main entrance to the site was at the southwest corner of the grounds along Woodard Avenue.
 It is now along 11th Avenue.